kirbysayshi/js13k-2020/README.md

 - [x] Background grid or texture to better communicate movement
 - [x] Ball + Environment Obstacle Colliding
 - [x] End Game Screen with total time
+- [ ] BUG: accelerator drawing y is reversed with camera
 - [ ] Title Screen / Summary
-- [ ] Generate star field instead of grid
+- [x] Generate star field instead of grid
 - [x] Directional Accelerator collider: hit it and get sent flying positively?
 - [ ] Directional Accelerator: I think the camera will need to follow the ball for a time...
 - [ ] Directional Accelerator: Only trigger once until clear